balch/Recipes/app/src/main/assets/code-recipes/navigation/bottom-nav-autohide.md

 - Use `showNavigationBar` in `AnimatedVisibility` to control visibility of `NavigationBar`
 - Delegate scroll handling to each ***Screen*** via `onScrollChange`
   - Set `firstVisibleIndex` in handler to emit new `showNavigationBar` state
+- Add `BackHandler` to show Bottom Nav instead of closing the App

 ## Code Snippet